I can't decide i f this product worth the money... and is expensive to buy one more to try it again, I will see.

 Do not waste your money on this spendy item.
 Nars radiant concealer is amazing and I should have saved my money and held out on this junk.

 Pure crap.
-Dried out my undereye are and made my makeup look terrible... and this was with ALL BY TERRY PRODUCTS!
+Dried out my undereye are, my lids and made my makeup look terrible... and this was with ALL BY TERRY PRODUCTS!

 Dry skin/mature types, SAVE YOUR MONEY.